 Alloimmunization, in which an individual produces an immune response to donated blood, is another condition that can develop after multiple transfusions.
-According to a 2014 study, alloimmunization occurs in about 30% of people with SCD who undergo blood transfusions.
+According to a 2014 study, alloimmunization occurs in about

 The area where a doctor inserts the needle may feel sore, numb, or tender.
 Bruising is possible, and some people may develop infections.

 Other risks associated with blood transfusions include:

 - low blood pressure

 Sickle cell disease is a serious medical condition that can cause significant, life threatening damage to an individual’s health and quality of life.

 Blood transfusions can be an effective form of treatment, although the procedure has significant associated risks, particularly with continued use.